Last Updated on 1 December 2025 by LizzyBP

 The average temperature hovers around 6 to 9 degrees Celsius, making it essential to pack warm clothing.

-While occasional rainfall is common, the city often enjoys clear, crisp days that are perfect for exploring outdoor attractions and admiring the stunning fall foliage before winter sets in.
+While occasional rainfall is common, the city often enjoys clear, crisp days that are perfect for exploring outdoor attractions and admiring the colourful fall foliage before winter sets in.

 Christmas Is Around The Corner …